MQ-software-carpentry/R-git-for-research/_episodes/20-ggplot2.md

 {: .language-r}

 Note: The parameters `width` and `height` also determine the font size in the saved plot.

+Save, commit and push your changes as always!!
+You should now have a complete record of the workflow from this lesson, which you can go back to at any time.

 {% include links.md %}